-At the same time, if a disease is capable of recovering by itself it is
+But if a disease is capable of recovering by itself it is

-likely that acupuncture can tip the balance towards recovery.
+possible that acupuncture can tip the balance towards recovery.

-In many cases an occasional 'top-up' treatment is needed to maintain
+Sometimes an occasional 'top-up' treatment is needed to maintain

 improvement.
 As a rule only one treatment is required for this, even if